If you need to apply for an exemption

 The Faculty of Social Sciences

-Exemption type Send your application for exemption to: Exam attempts and exam conditions ENG, TECH, MEDICINE HUMANITIES SOCIAL SCIENCES Additional exam attempt (4th and 5th time), other special examination conditions The Study Board The Study Board (addressed to the head of studies) The Study Board (addressed to the head of studies) First year exams ENG, TECH, MEDICINE HUMANITIES SOCIAL SCIENCES Postponement of exams that take place during the first year of a programme The Study Board The Study Board (addressed to the chariman of the study board) The Study Board Secretary Postponement of deadlines for passing exams in the first year of a programme The Study Board
+Exemption type Send your application for exemption to: Exam attempts and exam conditions ENG, TECH, MEDICINE HUMANITIES SOCIAL SCIENCES Additional exam attempt (4th and 5th time), other special examination conditions The Study Board - find deadlines in Exam policies and procedures at AAU The Study Board (addressed to the head of studies) - find deadlines in Exam policies and procedures at AAU The Study Board (addressed to the head of studies) - find deadlines in Exam policies and procedures at AAU First year exams ENG, TECH, MEDICINE HUMANITIES SOCIAL SCIENCES Postponement of exams that take place during the first year of a programme The Study Board The Study Board (addressed to the chariman of the study board) The Study Board Secretary Postponement of deadlines for passing exams in the first year of a programme The Study Board

 The Study Board (addressed to the chariman of the study board)